Evovest/NeuroTreeModels.jl/docs/src/quick-start.md

 ## Training

-Building a training a model according to the above `config` is done [NeuroTreeModels.fit](@ref).
+Building and training a model according to the above `config` is done with [NeuroTreeModels.fit](https://evovest.github.io/NeuroTreeModels.jl/dev/API#NeuroTreeModels.fit).
-See the docs for additinal features, notably early stopping support through the tracking of an evaluation metric.
+See the docs for additional features, notably early stopping support through the tracking of an evaluation metric.

 ```julia
 nobs, nfeats = 1_000, 5